LanzaJet launches to make renewable jet fuel a reality – TechCrunch

-Over a fifteen year stretch, LanzaTech has developed technologies that can turn carbon emissions into ethanol that can be used for chemicals and fuel.
-Today, the company announced the spinout of LanzaJet alongside its corporate partners Mitsui, Suncor, and All Nippon Airways, to bring sustainable aviation fuel to the commercial market.
+Over a 15-year stretch, LanzaTech has developed technologies that can turn carbon emissions into ethanol that can be used for chemicals and fuel.
+Today, the company announced the spin-out of LanzaJet, alongside its corporate partners Mitsui, Suncor and All Nippon Airways, to bring sustainable aviation fuel to the commercial market.

-The new company has launched with commitments from the Japanese trading and investment company, Mitsui & Co. and Canadian oil and gas producer Suncor Energy to invest $85 million to back the first pilot and development scale facilities that LanzaJet will be constructing.
+The new company has launched with commitments from the Japanese trading and investment company, Mitsui & Co. and Canadian oil and gas producer Suncor Energy to invest $85 million to back the first pilot and development-scale facilities that LanzaJet will be constructing.

-The first tranche of money, a $25 million commitment from Suncor and Mitsui will be used to build a demonstration plant that will produce 10 million gallons per year of sustainable aviation fuel and renewable diesel starting from sustainable ethanol sources.
+The first tranche of money, a $25 million commitment from Suncor and Mitsui, will be used to build a demonstration plant that will produce 10 million gallons per year of sustainable aviation fuel and renewable diesel starting from sustainable ethanol sources.

-For LanzaTech chief executive, Jennifer Holmgren, the launch of LanzaJet is the next step in the process of bringing her company’s technology, which promises to reduce greenhouse gas emissions and curb climate change by creating a more circular carbon economy, to market.
+For LanzaTech chief executive Jennifer Holmgren, the launch of LanzaJet is the next step in the process of bringing to market her company’s technology, which promises to reduce greenhouse gas emissions and curb climate change by creating a more circular carbon economy.

 LanzaTech bills itself as a leader in gas fermentation, a process that takes industrial gases and makes sustainable fuels and chemicals from industrial off-gases; syngas generated from any biomass resources like municipal solid waste, organic industrial waste, agricultural waste; and reformed biogas.
-Through synthetic biology and industrial processing, the company says it can make over 100 different chemicals.
+Through synthetic biology and industrial processing, the company says it can make more than 100 different chemicals.

-With the LanzaJet spinoff, the focus is squarely on sustainable jet fuels.
+With the LanzaJet spin-off, the focus is squarely on sustainable jet fuels.

 “We finished the investment side and the off-take agreements and that’s all committed,” said Holmgren.
 “Now we’re working on getting the feedstock… We’re making sure that we can source low-carbon intensity ethanol.”

-Those suppliers of second generation cellulosic ethanol needs to meet the right carbon footprint criteria and LanzaJet is working with the relevant renewable energy standards organization to make sure that the ethanol its using has the right pedigree.
+Those suppliers of second-generation cellulosic ethanol need to meet the right carbon footprint criteria, and LanzaJet is working with the relevant renewable energy standards organization to make sure that the ethanol it’s using has the right pedigree.

 A history of innovation in second generation biofuels

 Of course, some of that feedstock could come from LanzaTech itself.
 The Chicago-based company has been developing processes to capture emissions from power plants and other sources and convert those emissions into ethanol by injecting them into microbe-filled vats.
-The microbes convert the gas into ethanol which can then be used as fuel or feedstock for chemical manufacturing.
+The microbes convert the gas into ethanol, which can then be used as fuel or feedstock for chemical manufacturing.

 Once LanzaJet identifies its feedstock supplier, the company expects to begin working on building the demonstration facility, which should be completed by 2022, when production will begin on the first line.